 More common among hardware teams today is a Generic Kanban board.
 In this format, tasks of any kind go through a very generic ‘process’ from the backlog to in-process, to done.
 Sometimes there are planning steps or various other high-level stages, when the process is standard enough for those other steps to be part of it regularly.

-Most digital VWM tools available today use Generic Kanban and/or Process-specific Kanban formats.
+Most visual project management software tools available today use Generic Kanban and/or Process-specific Kanban formats.

 Why don’t process-specific Kanban boards work?